MicrosoftDocs/win32-pr.pt-br/desktop-src/TermServ/win32-terminalservice-create.md

 *StartMode* \[ no\]
 </dt> <dd>

-Modo de início do serviço base do Windows.
+modo de início do serviço base de Windows.

 <dt>